 June 3, 1937 - The Sporting News reported that catcher Josh Gibson of the Negro League’s Homestead Grays hit a ball two feet from the top of the façade of Yankee Stadium, 580 feet from home plate.

 June 3, 1938 – Thomas Alvin “Tommy” Morrow, who played three seasons as a defensive back and punter for the Oakland Raiders from 1962 to 1964, was born in Georgiana, Ala.
 He played at Georgiana High School and Southern Miss and holds the NFL record for the most consecutive games with an interception, with eight.
-Morrow, a member of the Southern Miss Hall of Fame, played in a total of 42 NFL games and had 23 career interceptions.
+Morrow played at Southern Miss in 1958, 1959 and 1960 and was inducted into the Southern Miss Hall of Fame on May 9, 1970. played in a total of 42 NFL games and had 23 career interceptions.
 Morrow made the All-Pro team (first team) in 1963 and was also first team All-AFL Associated Press and UPI.
 A knee injury eventually forced him into early retirement.
 In 2010, the Alabama House of Representatives recognized Morrow for his achievements on the gridiron.

 June 3, 1943 – The Monroe Journal reported that Jim Kelly of Monroeville, student leader at Alabama Polytechnic Institute, was ending an outstanding college career that month as he went on active duty with the United States Army.
 Kelly served as senior representative to the executive cabinet and was chairman of the invitations committee.
 He held membership of Omicron Delta Kappa, Scabbard and Blade and Pi Kappa Phi social fraternity.